ckvignesh/iamfreecodecamp/README.md

 2. create a feature branch

-3. create a PR to our `develop` branch with detailed and well documented descriptions about what your're doing (feature / enhancement / bug fix).
+3. create a PR to merge your contributions on our `develop` branch with detailed and well documented descriptions about what your're doing (feature / enhancement / bug fix).
+Do not create a Pull Request to our `master` branch.

 ## Style guide